jakecupani/jakecupani.github.io/src/data/blog-posts/marsrover.md

 The model achieved an accuracy of 97.5%, a precision of 98.2%, a recall of 96.8% and an F1-score of 97.5% on the test set.
 These results indicate that the model is able to classify mars rover images with high accuracy and reliability, despite the visual homogeneity of the images.

 I hope you enjoyed this blog post and learned something new about machine learning and Mars exploration.
-If you have any questions or feedback, feel free to leave a comment below or contact me on Twitter @jakecupani.
 Thanks for reading!